mafloresg/globalwarming/globalWarmingApp.md

 <div class="small-size" style="font-size:80%;">
 For each continental region five different regression models were tested: lineal, orthogonal polynomial of 2nd, 3rd and 4th degrees, non-orthogonal polynomial of 4th degree and exponential.
 <br><br>
-In order to choose the model, _anova_ and _AIC_ functions were used, selecting the best model for each region.
+In order to choose the model, <i>anova</i> and <i>AIC</i> functions were used, selecting the best model for each region.
 Finally, the residuals vs fitted values are plotted, to discard hidden patterns.</div>
 ***
 <br>
 ![plot of chunk unnamed-chunk-1](globalWarmingApp-figure/unnamed-chunk-1-1.png)